boostercloud/booster/docs/README.md

 boost start -e local -p 3333
 ```

-After a few seconds the Booster application should be ready to be hit by a client at `http://localhost:<port-number>`
+After a few seconds, the Booster application should be ready at `http://localhost:<port-number>`

 There will be two different endpoints available for our application:
 - `/auth`